waqaskhan137/waqaskan137/README.md

 # Hey there, I'm Waqas

-I have interest in applied machine learning and architecting ML/AI framework with a background in software engineering.
-I bridge the semantic gap between business logic and technological solutions.
+I am a software engineer with a keen interest in applied machine learning and the architecture of ML/AI frameworks.
+I possess the unique ability to seamlessly integrate business logic with technological solutions, effectively bridging the semantic gap between the two.

 ![GitHub trophy](https://github-profile-trophy.vercel.app/?username=waqaskhan137&theme=onedark&margin-w=15&margin-h=15&column=7)